hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 We'll use [Hardhat](https://www.npmjs.com/package/hardhat), [Ethers](https://www.npmjs.com/package/ethers) and
 [MetaMask](https://metamask.io/) to interact with the network.

-The `dapps/quorumToken` directory is this structured in this manner (only relevant paths shown):
+The `dapps/quorumToken` directory is structured in this manner (only relevant paths shown):

 ```bash
 quorumToken